 Welcome to the Ohio Wesleyan University Transfer Student Web Pages!

-Each year Ohio Wesleyan University welcomes over 40 transfer students from other institutions in Ohio, across the country, and around the world.
+Each year Ohio Wesleyan University welcomes transfer students from other institutions in Ohio, across the country, and around the world.
 OWU staff, faculty, and current students value the diverse backgrounds and experiences transfer students bring to our campus and community.
 On these pages you and other students can learn more about the transfer credit process, requirements for all degrees, general education requirements, majors and minors, course registration options, advising, and academic resources and support services.